-Authorization in CKAN can be controlled in three ways:
+Authorization in CKAN can be controlled in four ways:

-The following sections explain each of the three methods in turn.
+The following sections explain each of the four methods in turn.

 An organization admin in CKAN is an administrator of a particular organization within the site, with control over that organization and its members and datasets.
 A sysadmin is an administrator of the site itself.
 Sysadmins can always do everything, including adding, editing and deleting datasets, organizations and groups, regardless of the organization roles and configuration options described below.